lakshay1455/hospitality/README.md

 #### Tool Used : Power BI

 #### Key Features
-- Advance DAX queries have been used
+- Advance DAX has been used including 'HASONEFILTER', 'SELECTEDVALUE', 'CALCULATE', variable creation etc.
 - The feature of showing visuals as tooltips has been used